soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-112 Display of Required Information.* ::

-(a) On the containers of all foods specified in § 4-113 below there shall be stamped, printed or otherwise plainly and conspicuously marked, a statement indicating recommended conditions and methods of storage.
+(a) On the containers of all foods specified in 6 RCNY § 4-113 there shall be stamped, printed or otherwise plainly and conspicuously marked, a statement indicating recommended conditions and methods of storage.

-(b) On the containers of all foods specified in § 4-113 below there shall be stamped, printed or otherwise plainly and conspicuously marked either the last day or date of sale or the last day or date for recommended usage.
+(b) On the containers of all foods specified in 6 RCNY § 4-113 there shall be stamped, printed or otherwise plainly and conspicuously marked either the last day or date of sale or the last day or date for recommended usage.

-(c) The information required in subdivisions (a) and (b) of this § 4-112 shall be clearly marked on each and every package or item as follows:
+(c) The information required in subdivisions (a) and (b) of this 6 RCNY § 4-112 shall be clearly marked on each and every package or item as follows:

    (1) the information shall appear on the top cover or principal panel of its container, or, on a label affixed thereto; or